 Income earned from winning KBC Game Show, Big Boss, Nach Baliye, India’s Got Talent, Fear Factor and other game shows is taxable at a flat rate of 30%.
 Over and above this income tax rate of 30%, Education Cess @ 2% and SHEC @ 1% would also be levied on this 30% tax and therefore the total tax rate on such winnings from Game Shows comes out to be 30.9%.

 The benefit of income tax slab rates would not be available in such a case and income would be taxed at a flat rate of 30.9%.

-If the prize money awarded is more than 10,000, TDS under Section 194B would also be applicable @ 30.9%.
+If the prize money awarded by an organisation is more than Rs.
+10,000 to any person in a financial year, TDS under Section 194B would also be applicable @ 30.9%.
 The prize money would be awarded to the contestant after deduction of 30.9% TDS.

 Income Tax Deductions allowed from such Prize Money

 As per Section 58(4), in a taxpayer has earned income from Lotteries, Crossword puzzles, Races, Card Games, TV & Online Games, Gambling etc. – No deduction in respect of any expenditure or allowance in connection with such income shall be allowed while computing such income.

 In other words, the entire income of such winnings, without any expenditure or allowance, will be taxable.
 In fact, income tax deductions allowed under Chapter VI-A i.e. deductions from Section 80C to Section 80U would also not be available to be claimed against such income.